 Types of treatment for pancreatic cancer

-The type of treatment you need for pancreatic cancer depends on the stage of the cancer, the type of pancreatic cancer you have, your general health and level of fitness.
+The type of treatment you have depends on your type of pancreatic cancer, how far it has spread (the stage), and your general health and level of fitness.

 If it is possible to remove your cancer and you are fit enough to cope with major surgery, then your surgeon will offer you an operation.